 To ensure fair and transparent evaluations, the following persons or parties who have conflicts of interest may be excluded from the selection process.
-If you have any concern about conflicts of interest between you and persons and parties involved in the selection process of your Research Proposal, please describe it specifically in the [Notice] section of the application forms 1.
+If you have any concern about conflicts of

 - a.
 Persons, who are relatives of research project Proposers: - b.
 Persons or parties who are affiliated with the same department or specialty at a research institution, such as university or national research and development corporation, or a company with which Proposers are affiliated. - c.
 Persons, who are conducting a close collaboration in a research work with Proposers.
 (Persons who are recognized as those practically affiliated with a research group with which Proposers are affiliated, such as those who are conducting a joint research project or have co-authored a paper with Proposers, a researcher pursuing the same research objectives as Proposers, or a researcher in the Proposer's project.) - d.
 Persons in a close teacher-student relationship, or in a direct employer-employee relationship - e.
 Persons in relationships of direct competition with Proposers - f.
-Persons in other relationships judged by JST to represent conflicts of interest with research project Proposers. - (2) Management of conflicts of interest of Principal Investigator
+Persons in other relationships judged by JST to represent conflicts of interest with research project Proposers.

+(2) Management of conflicts of interest of Principal Investigator